API Reference

 Response · 200

 OpenAI-compatible list.
-Each model has standard fields plus extra metadata (display_name, description).
+Each model has standard fields plus extra metadata (scope, display_name, description, aliases).

 json